 Flatirons Vista has two options — a 1.9-mile loop and a 3.3-mile loop.
 Both are relatively easy and wide open, with meadows and a bit of forest, making them great options for winter running (running here can get pretty hot in the summer).
 Winter is also when you’re most likely to spot a golden or bald eagle.
 And yes, as the name implies, this is a great place to get photos of the Flatirons.

-Sitting at over 8,000 feet, Mags is not for the faint of heart (or those who have recently come up from sea level).
-Park about four to five miles up the road at the end of the pavement, which also happens to be the steepest paved and maintained road in the country, and head up (and up) on the dirt/gravel path until you get to the turnaround point at the Peak-to-Peak highway in Nederland.
+Sitting at over 8,000 feet above sea level, Mags is not for the faint of heart.
+Park about four to five miles up the road at the end of the pavement—which also happens to be the steepest paved and maintained road in the country—and head up (and up) on the dirt/gravel path until you get to the turnaround point at the Peak-to-Peak highway in Nederland.
 You’ll be surrounded by peaceful forests and may even get passed by an elite runner or the CU Cross Country team.
-You’re really in for a treat — the whole thing is about 15 miles up and back down, and is quite possibly one of the most notorious training runs in the United States.
+You’re really in for a treat — the whole thing is about 15 miles up and back down, and it is quite possibly one of the most notorious training runs in the United States.

-If you want to stay near town, this popular seven-mile path, also known as the Boulder Bike Path, is your best bet.
+If you want to stay near town, this popular 5.5-mile path, also known as the Boulder Bike Path, is your best bet.
 You can start anywhere along the trail, but the whole thing follows its namesake creek from Boulder Canyon, through town, and almost all the way to Valmont Reservoir.
-Most of it is paved, but the western section is dirt and gravel.
-So maybe save the fresh-out-of-the-box pair for another day.
+Most of it is paved, but the western section is dirt and gravel — so maybe save the fresh-out-of-the-box pair for another day.
 Near the Valmont end, you can jump on the South Boulder Creek Path to connect with the South Mesa trail system and add a few trail miles onto your run.

 Clocking 2.5 miles, take this scenic out-and-back trail for a run past wildflowers, pines, and through wooded forests.
-Just make sure you save some energy for the last leg, it gets gradually increases in difficulty and you’ll have some rocky stairs to climb.
+Just make sure you save some energy for the last leg; it gradually increases in difficulty, and you’ll have some rocky stairs to climb.
 But it’s all worth it once you reach the part of the route with spectacular views of the surrounding mountain ranges.
-Stop for a mid-run photo, you deserve the break!
+Stop for a photo mid-run — you deserve the break!